 Parameters

-@qb_name: the name of the query block to which the hint is applied.
-This parameter is optional.table_list: the list of tables involved in joins to which the join elimination is applied.
-If this parameter is not specified, the hint specifies that join elimination be attempted for all join tables.
+@qb_name: Optional.
+Specifies the query block to which the hint applies.table_list: Optional.
+Specifies the join tables to which the hint applies.
+If this parameter is omitted, the hint applies to all join tables.

 Examples

-The following example shows how to use the ELIMINATE_JOIN hint to enable query rewriting for join elimination.
+The following query example uses the ELIMINATE_JOIN hint to enable query rewriting that eliminates joins.

--- Use the `ELIMINATE_JOIN` hint to find and eliminate self joins on t1.
+-- The `ELIMINATE_JOIN` hint identifies and eliminates the self-join on t1.

 CREATE TABLE t1(c1 INT PRIMARY KEY, c2 INT, c3 INT);